xerox0213/connect-four/README.md

 ## Features

-- Play solo: Challenge the computer in a single-player mode.
+- **Play solo** : Challenge the computer in a single-player mode.
-- Play with a friend: Connect and play against your friend online.
+- **Play with a friend** : Connect and play against your friend online.
-- Game configuration: Customize game settings such as board size, total game time per player, time per round, and the first player to start.
+- **Game configuration** : Customize game settings such as board size, total game time per player, time per round, and the first player to start.
-- Error handling and edge case management: Robust handling of errors and edge cases to ensure a smooth gameplay experience.
+- **Error handling and edge case management** : Robust handling of errors and edge cases to ensure a smooth gameplay experience.

 ## Installation